mitodl/ocw-studio/README.md

 OPEN_CATALOG_URLS=delimited list of api endpoint urls that webhooks should be sent to OPEN_CATALOG_WEBHOOK_KEY=secret key that will be used to confirm that webhook requests are legitimate
 ```

+# Checking External Resource Availability

+This feaature sets up a cron job to validate external resource urls.
+The workflow for checking external Resource availabity is described [here](/external_resources/README.md).